The Best Portfolio Management Software Makes Your Life Easier

 - Option trade tracking

 In addition to the investment capabilities there are robust income, expense, budgeting and money management capabilities.
-This all sounds great, but I’ve had problems downloading data from several of our investment and credit card accounts.
-I’m not certain if increased security from the banks and brokerages are to blame or the Quicken program itself.
-The platform recently updated so I’m hopeful that they’ve addressed the downloading and synchronization issues.
+This all sounds great, but I’ve had problems downloading data from our bank account.
+I’m not certain if increased bank security is to blame or the Quicken program itself.

 Quicken is only available as a subscription.
 They have discontinued their previous offers to own the program.
 I don’t love this extra cost, but it is consistent with many other software offers.